yeeshue99/SUSH/Strixhaven Campus/Colleges/Quandrix/Quandrix.md

 The perspective of theory focuses on the abstract realms of conjecture and possibility.
 Its scholars view math as a lens through which a mind can understand the cosmos, not something that exists independently in the world.
 Mages who embrace this perspective use their spells to weave illusions and manipulate the fabric of magic itself.

 ### Scholars of Quandrix
 The Quandrix Scholars table offers examples of the scholars in Quandrix College.
-You may use thetable to randomly determine the scholarly focus of aQuandrix student or faculty member.
 The Principle column notes which side of the substance-theory conflict a scholar more likely aligns with.

 #### Quandrix Scholars
 | d8  | Scholar                                                             | Principle |